karthick0502/Flask-MongoDB-RESTful-API-with-JWT-Authentication/README.md

 1. Install Flask: `pip install Flask`
 2. MongoDB: Register and host the MongoDB database files at [MongoDB Atlas](https://account.mongodb.com/account/register).

+## Technologies:
+The technologies used in this project include:

+1. **Flask**: Flask is a lightweight WSGI web application framework in Python.
+It's used here to create the RESTful API endpoints and handle HTTP requests.

+2. **MongoDB**: MongoDB is a NoSQL database used for storing data in a document-oriented format.
+It's utilized in this project to persistently store user information and templates.

+3. **JWT (JSON Web Tokens)**: JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+It's employed here for authentication purposes, providing access tokens for secure communication between the client and the server.

+4. **Postman**: Postman is a collaboration platform for API development.
+While not a technology per se, it's mentioned in the project description as the tool used for testing the API endpoints.

+5. **Flask-PyMongo**: Flask-PyMongo is a Flask extension that simplifies the interaction between Flask applications and MongoDB databases.
+It's used here to facilitate database operations within the Flask application.

+6. **Flask-Bcrypt**: Flask-Bcrypt is another Flask extension used for password hashing.
+It's employed here to securely hash passwords before storing them in the database.

+7. **Python**: Python is the primary programming language used for developing the Flask application and defining the API endpoints, as well as handling various backend operations.

+These technologies collectively enable the creation of a robust and secure RESTful API with user authentication and CRUD operations on templates stored in a MongoDB database.

 ## Usage:
 1.Register